DatWins/blowfish/content/portfolio/1723140495296-LPG-Tracking-App/index.md

       </tr>
     </tbody>
   </table>

-LPG Tracking adalah aplikasi pelacakan pengiriman tabung LPG milik Pertamina Patra Niaga.
-Client untuk proyek ini ialah Mohammad Nadzif - PT MyPro Solusindo Informatika sebagai vendor dari Pertamina Patra Niaga.
+LPG Tracking is a tracking application for LPG cylinder deliveries owned by Pertamina Patra Niaga.
+The client for this project is Mohammad Nadzif - PT MyPro Solusindo Informatika, acting as a vendor for Pertamina Patra Niaga.

-Dalam proyek ini, PT MyPro Solusindo Informatika bertanggung jawab untuk menyediakan solusi teknologi yang dapat meningkatkan efisiensi dan transparansi dalam pelacakan dan pengiriman LPG.
+In this project, PT MyPro Solusindo Informatika was responsible for providing technology solutions to improve efficiency and transparency in LPG tracking and delivery.

-Saya berperan sebagai freelancer yang bekerja untuk PT MyPro Solusindo Informatika, bertindak sebagai pengembang utama untuk merancang UI/UX Design dan pengembangan aplikasi mobile.
+I worked as a freelancer for PT MyPro Solusindo Informatika, acting as the lead developer for designing the UI/UX and developing the mobile application.

-Aplikasi ini dirancang untuk dua peran utama pengguna:
+The application is designed for two primary user roles:

-- Transporter (🚚)
+Transporter (🚚)
-- Outlet (📦).
+Outlet (📦)

-Dengan fitur-fitur yang lengkap, aplikasi ini memudahkan proses pengelolaan dan pelacakan distribusi LPG, mulai dari pengelolaan pesanan hingga konfirmasi penerimaan barang.
+With comprehensive features, this application facilitates the management and tracking of LPG distribution processes, from order management to goods receipt confirmation.

-## Scope Tanggung Jawab:
+## Scope of Responsibilities
-- Membuat UI/UX Design menggunakan **Figma** sesuai permintaan client.
+- Creating UI/UX Design using **Figma** according to the client's request.
-- Mengembangkan standarisasi code dan project Flutter.
+- Developing standardization for code and Flutter project.
-- Mengembangkan aplikasi hingga selesai.
+- Developing the application to completion.
-  - termasuk translate UI design yang telah dibuat,
+  - This includes translating the designed UI,
-  - mengintegrasikan dengan backend,
+  - integrating it with the backend,
-  - menerapkan refresh token,
+  - implementing refresh token,
-  - serta menerapkan best practice Flutter.
+  - and applying Flutter best practices.

 ## Screenshots
 {{< gallery >}}
   <img src="img/lpg_tracking_1.png" class="grid-w50" />
   <img src="img/lpg_tracking_2.png" class="grid-w50" />